andreaskaris/blog/docs/networking/accept-source-routing.md

 # Accept source routing

-I could only test this for IPv4.
+**Note:** I could only test this for IPv4.
 For IPv6, the kernel seems to be hardened by default.

 ## IPv4